uchidashokudo/uchida/src/pages/about/index.md

 image: /img/uchida.jpg
 title2: Organic and locally sourced
 body2: >-
-  As much as we can our ingredients — meat, fish, and vegetables, are locally produced.
+  As much as possible, our ingredients —meat, fish, and vegetables— are locally produced.